PvE Discipline Priest Rotations & Cooldowns

 • Hymn of Hope

 This is a powerful mana cooldown for your entire raid group, but it requires you to stand still and channel it (and not heal) for up to 8 seconds (reduced by your Haste).
 Look for the best time to use it so you don’t waste its cooldown or fall too far behind on healing during its channel time.
 It’s a good idea to call out when you use this so that your team can pair it with their other mana cooldowns, because it not only restores mana but increases maximum mana, so any abilities that restore a percentage of your total mana will restore more while it is active.
+The mana return effect always prioritizes healers, even if there are other casters in your raid with zero mana.

 • Shadowfiend/Mindbender (Talent)

 This is your main personal mana cooldown.
 Make sure it’s hitting something or it won’t give you anything.
 You can cast it right before Hymn of Hope to maximize the mana return you get from it, since your maximum mana will be higher while you channel that spell.
+If you want your Shadowfiend to benefit from Bloodlust/Heroism/Time Warp, you must summon it after the buff has gone out.

 Utility Spells